 - Doctors fees for Cremation forms (legally required) £82 x2 if a coroner is not involved.

-- £1,419 could be all you pay - please contact us for more information.
+- Direct Cremations from £1,325 – please contact us for more information.

 To find out more about direct cremations, talk to us on 01227 374995 or send us a message using our contact form